Combine Streams into a Mix

 - Go to Streams in the sidebar and click +.
 A type selection panel appears.

-- Enter a Stream Mix name — something that describes the combined view, e.g. "All Customer Feedback 2026" or "Store Experience — Full Survey."
+- Give the Mix a name — something that describes the combined view, e.g. "All Customer Feedback 2026" or "Store Experience — Full Survey."

 Good to Know

 Any combination.
-ExpressPod, ExpressTab, Link, Widget, and Public Review Streams can all live in the same Mix.
-The key is that question types need to be compatible — Smiley blocks combine with Smiley blocks, NPS with NPS, and so on.
+ExpressPod, ExpressTab, Link, Widget, Desktop, and Public Review Streams can all be included in the same Mix.
+The key is that the question types are compatible — Smiley blocks combine with Smiley blocks, NPS with NPS, and so on.

 A Stream is not locked to a single Mix.
-Include the same Stream in different Mixes to create different reporting views — one Mix per region and another for the whole company, for example.
+Include the same Stream in different Mixes to create different reporting views — for example, one Mix per region and another Mix for the whole company.

 If you change a question in one of the included Streams, the Mix reflects the change for new responses.
 Historical data from before the change is preserved as-is.